dazamar01/java-react-security/README.md

 # java-react-security
 Implementation of a Java-backend with rest services in roder to serve a React App

+# 0 .
+Creating the db
+First of all, you must create the DB... but don´t worry, you just need to go to "bd" folder, and execute the files

+    00 - crear usuario.sql -> will create the user for mysql
+    01 - crear_bd.sql       -> will create the db
+    02 - crear_schema.sql   -> will create the tables needed
+    03 - data-roles.sql     -> insert the data

 #1.
 Hit the services

 ## issues a GET request to retrieve tasks with no JWT